jmagnarelli/anagram-analyzer/README.md

 =================

 Here's my anagram counter.
 It is roughly consistent with usual descriptions of anagram counting problems.
+Specifically, this is a solution for the problem:
+"Given a set of words, output the number of words in that set that have at least one anagram among the other words in the set."

+Note that a word is an anagram of itself.
+Words are also restricted to alphabetical characters, and our comparisons are case-insensitive.

 Some notes on usage:

 From the anagram-analyzer directory, you can either: run the tests (./Test.py), to see that things are working